 up to one hundred and fifty-two (152) hours for a full-time employee for the rostered period averaged over four (4) weeks; will be paid at their ordinary hourly rate.

+Note: For clarity, where the roster is published in advance, an Employee will be deemed to have agreed with working additional ordinary hours, unless the Employee indicates otherwise.
+The roster will serve as the record in writing, where the Employee does not indicate otherwise.

 A part-time Employee will accrue all leave on a pro-rata basis to that of a full-time Employee, unless otherwise stated in this agreement.
 Where hours vary, leave will be accrued on all ordinary hours worked, up to thirty-eight (38) hours per week.